Day Trips to Bruges and Ghent from Brussels

 • Joan Restaurant has one of the best menus in town in terms of value for money.
 The staff is super friendly, the menu varied and all the ingredients are natural.
 You'll find mixed dishes and even some pasta dishes, which makes it the perfect choice whatever your taste.
 Take the opportunity to order the house wine, you'll love it!

 • If you are looking for one of the trendiest places in Ghent at the moment, you will immediately find 'T Vosken.
 The place is super trendy and the food is great and very affordable.
-You will find Belgian delicacies with a modern twist and a lot of flavor.
+You'll find Belgian delicacies with a modern twist and a lot of flavor.

 • If you are looking for something more exclusive, Lys D'Or is one of the best restaurants in town.
 Here everything is sophisticated: the decoration, the menu and the dishes.
 Let yourself be guided by the staff's recommendations and enjoy this treat for the senses.